 Viewing Individual RPM Information

-It is also possible to view all the metadata that annotates an RPM by choosing the RPM file in Artifactory's tree browser and selecting the RPM Info tab:
+You can view all the metadata that annotates an RPM by choosing it in Artifactory's tree browser and selecting the RPM Info tab:

 The corresponding RPM metadata fields are automatically added as properties of an RPM artifact in YUM repositories accessed through Artifactory: